 We also have this performance review template which you can use as an alternative.

 This process is for the HR team to ensure that a transitioning employee moves into their new role, smoothly and at a minimal cost to the business.
 It’s important the employee, their current line manager and their new line manager are all clear about the transition arrangements.

-Our employee transition plan will provide guidance on handover and orientation tasks and will minimize disruption and uncertainty for employees affected by the change.
+Our employee transition plan will provide guidance on handover and orientation tasks.
+It will also minimize disruption and uncertainty for employees affected by the change.

 Use this gap analysis template to help your organization plan for growth.
-Use it to project the hiring needs for your future workforce, understand the skills and experience of your current workforce, and develop strategies for overcoming the gap between the two.
+Use it to project the hiring needs for your future workforce.
+It can also help you to understand the skills and experience of your current workforce.
+You can also use it to develop strategies for overcoming the gap between the two.

 HR strategic plan

-An HR strategic plan is a tool, designed to help businesses align their HR capabilities with their organizational goals.
+An HR strategic plan is a tool to help businesses align their HR capabilities with their organizational goals.
 It establishes how human resources can make a direct impact on a company’s growth.

-Our HR strategic plan will assess the needs of your organization and determine appropriate initiatives for the HR department to pursue, to support the business in meeting its goals.
+Our HR strategic plan will assess the needs of your organization.
+It can help to determine appropriate initiatives for the HR department to pursue and support the business in meeting its goals.

-An employee satisfaction survey is the best way to understand how employees’ are feeling about the company.
+An employee satisfaction survey is intended to understand how employees are feeling about the company.